Wood Treatment

 An innovation in wood treatments, silicone wood cream is a white cream that dries to a clear finish.
 Much like wood oil, silicone wood cream suffuses deeply into timber to provide comprehensive protection.

-Silicone wood cream should be applied in mild and dry weather.
-Apply by roller or brush in a thin and even coat.
-It immediately begins to form a water-repellent barrier.
-The cream absorbs into the wood over the course of a week, until it has returned to its natural colour.
+It becomes shower-proof within hours, and absorbs into the wood over the course of a week, until it has returned to its natural colour.

 After all that work garden timber into something pride of place around the home, you want to make sure your project remains in good condition for years to come.